CoenWarmer/RN-Box-Guesser/README.md

-# React Native Tester - Typescript
+# React Native Box Guesser

-This is a React Native app that allows the user to enter a string of numbers and a zero, and it will return the number in sequence that the user has entered as a zero.
+This is a React Native app created for a job interview case.
+The app allows the user to enter a string of numbers and a zero, and it will return the number in sequence that the user has entered as a zero.

 ## Technologies